VaclavElias/vaclavelias.github.io/_drafts/2022-07-09-stride3d-code-only-pc-setup.md

 - You don't want to install anything on your computer (no Stride installation required)
 - You want to start very quickly
+- You want to have fun learning C# or game development
 - You want to learn C# programming with a nice visual 2D/3D output instead of console
 - You want to learn game programming gradually, in the simplest way, without using the game editor
 - You find coding and coding tools very complex to understand and navigate around